What Does The Flynn Effect Theorize

 Conclusion

 How do you think the Flynn effect will continue to evolve in the coming decades?
-And what steps can we take to ensure that all individuals have the opportunity to reach their full cognitive potential?
+And what steps can we take to confirm that all individuals have the opportunity to reach their full cognitive potential?